Email: Linda S. Pacer ›

 Linda S. Pacer, the founder and principal of Pacer Law LLC, is an experienced estate planning and elder law attorney who provides advocacy, advice, and answers to individuals and their families.
 Her goal is to help clients prepare for the future and life’s uncertainties and prevent problems before they arise.

 In addition to wills and trusts, and probate administration, her practice focuses on financial powers of attorney, advance directives for health care, assisted living and nursing home issues, Medicaid and long-term care planning, guardianships and conservatorships.

 Ms. Pacer also represents elderly victims of financial abuse and others involved in investment disputes in securities arbitration and mediation proceedings before the Financial Industry Regulatory Authority (FINRA), and has successfully done so for over 20 years.
 Ms. Pacer has counseled and helped many clients facing the loss of their retirement or life savings and understands their special needs and concerns.

 She earned a B.A. degree summa cum laude in history and French from Daemen University in Amherst, New York, and M.A. and Ph.D. degrees in history from the State University of New York at Buffalo.
 She received her J.D. degree from the University of Pennsylvania Law School where she took several courses in conjunction with the Wharton School.

-Before moving to Atlanta, Ms. Pacer worked as a corporate “lawyer’s lawyer” in the Washington, D.C. office of one of the country’s leading law firms, Fried, Frank, Harris, Shriver & Jacobson.
+Before moving to Atlanta, Ms. Pacer worked as a “lawyer’s lawyer” in the Washington, D.C. office of one of the country’s top corporate transactional and securities law firms, Fried, Frank, Harris, Shriver & Jacobson.

-Ms. Pacer is an active member of the State Bar of Georgia, the New York Bar, WealthCounsel and the National Academy of Elder Law Attorneys.
-In addition to her role as the immediate past Chair and current Board Member of the Atlanta Bar Association’s Elder Law Section and previously served as an officer and Board member.
+Ms. Pacer is an active member of the State Bar of Georgia, the New York Bar, WealthCounsel and the National Academy of Elder Law Attorneys, and the Estate Planning Council of North Georgia.
+She was the 2017-2018 Chair of the Atlanta Bar Association’s Elder Law Section and previously served as an officer and Board member.
 Ms. Pacer is currently Vice Chair of the Bar’s Estate Planning and Probate Section and will become Chair in June 2021.